 Future plans for this project:

-We are presently planning to build & equipt a basic wildlife care clinic.
+We are presently in the process of building & equipting a basic wildlife care clinic.

 The clinic will allow our veterinary volunteers to perform surgery & other complex procedures.